Anomaly detection for generic failure monitoring in robotic assembly, screwing and manipulation: Experimental Results

 \subsection{Generalizability Towards Various Applications}

 In \autoref{fig:roc}, the detection performance for different failure types is evaluated across the tasks using ROC curves.
 Four out of five failure types in the cabling task were reliably detected.
 Human Disturbance and Missing Plug achieved near-perfect detection (Area under ROC curve, AUROC above 0.99).
 Misaligned and Incorrect Plug types, both altering contact conditions, were detected with AUROC $>$ 0.98.
 In contrast, the Incorrect Target Pose failure was more difficult to detect, with a significantly lower AUROC of 0.78.
 This comparably poor performance motivates an ablation study (see \autoref{fig:ablation}) focused specifically on this failure type.
-For Screwing, three out of four failure types were detected reliably, each achieving an AUROC above 0.93.
-Specifically, the Misaligned Screwdriver 0.99, Obstructed Screw Hole 0.95, and Missing Thread failures were classified with high confidence.
+For Screwing, two out of four failure types (Misaligned Screwdriver and Obstructed Screw Hole) were detected reliably, each achieving an AUROC above 0.96.
+A Missing Thread was detected with lower AUROC of 0.84.
 In contrast, the Missing Screw failure proved more challenging, with the model performing close to random guessing with AUROC 0.52.
-For Polishing, Human Disturbance achieves the highest AUROC 0.94 followed by the Defect with 0.82.
-The differences in Surface Roughness were not reliably detectable (AUROC up to 0.24) as well as the Misplaced Part.
-The poor detection performance during polishing may be primarily due to less distinct contact modes coupled with high variance.
+For Polishing, Human Disturbance achieves the highest AUROC 0.93 followed by the Defect with 0.71.
+The differences in Surface Roughness (AUROC up to 0.27) and Misplaced Part were not reliably detectable.
+The poor detection performance during polishing errors b), c) and d) can be explained by the high force variance in the nominal task relative to the difference in force values in the anomaly case (see Table IV, failure characteristics).

-\subsubsection{Failure Specific Performance}
+\subsection{Failure Specific Performance}